D-Day anniversaries

 D-Day Omaha

-Thousands of original pieces on display in the heart of Omaha Beach in an authentic American period building.
-Situated between the American Cemetery and Pointe du Hoc, this museum presents a unique collection assembled over nearly fifty years by a passionate father, now deceased, leaving his two sons with the duty of perpetuating this work of remembrance.
+Thousands of original artifacts are on display in the heart of Omaha Beach, housed in an authentic period American building.
+Located between the American Cemetery and Pointe du Hoc, this museum presents a unique collection, assembled over nearly fifty years by a passionate father, now deceased, who left his two sons the responsibility of preserving this legacy.

 D-Day Omaha